Review: "Pseudofonia: 30" (Ep 5 songs) (a review by Alessandro Galano on Jamtv.it) [ITA]

-In an alchemy of sounds and atmospheres made possible by the creator of the event, Marco Maffei, a sound professional/artist endowed with a careful artistic sensitivity, fostered by the splendid venue Tenuta Fujanera and captured within melodies causing flower storms and words flowing like rose petals on water, it is easy to be touched and lost like castaways in Andrea Chimentis poetic ocean.
+In an alchemy of sounds and atmospheres made possible by the creator of the event, Marco Maffei, a sound professional/artist endowed with a careful artistic sensitivity, fostered by the splendid venue Tenuta Fujanera and captured within melodies causing flower storms and words flowing like rose petals on water, it is easy to be touched and lost like castaways in Andrea Chimenti’s poetic ocean.
+(Valerio Carangella, journalist)

-"The Alpha States & Andrea Chimenti - Ashes to Ashes" -
+Reviews: "The Alpha States & Andrea Chimenti -

 This is not the third journey for Major Tom.
 This is not an irreverent beginning of a new musical adventure: this is pure Passion.